stevetarver/stevetarver.github.io/_posts/2018-01-22-k8s-migration-prioritization.md

 That scheme lays the groundwork for service operator access.
 If you adopt functional URI elements then you can put liveness probes, metrics, etc., outside that scheme and restrict access appropriately.
 E.g. `/healthz`, `/metrics`.

+### Durable logging

+The first stage of logging was to simply standardize and log to stdout.
+Durable logging sends log records to an aggregator: a managed service like [logly](https://www.loggly.com/) or [Splunk](https://www.splunk.com/), an existing aggregator, or a new dedicated facility like [graylog](https://www.graylog.org/) or [Elastic Stack](https://www.elastic.co/products).

+Each of these facilities provide robust search through all log records and durability beyond what a reschedulable microservice can promise.
+With this facility, you can effectively remediate issues, compare successful to unsuccessful requests, create dashboards to start understanding request load and how call duration varies with load, etc.

+This milestone is the first point you should consider letting other services into the cluster.
+Operational chores are still a bit rough, but you can manage if the load is low and the pressure high.

 ### Monitoring

 Logging is about narrative and best suited to remediating individual issues.
 Monitoring is about numbers and best suited to understanding individual services or cluster level performance.
 While some metrics can be accumulated and dashboarded in logging systems, when you move into reschedulable microservices, you need a deeper view of individual pod performance.